 Employees on public works projects, except those who perform strictly supervisory functions, must be paid a minimum hourly rate set by the Department of Labor and Workforce Development, Division of Occupational Safety (DOS).
 Prevailing wage rates are set by DOS based upon the rates established in local collective bargaining contracts.
 DOS also determines whether the prevailing wage applies to a given public works project.
 The law requires that contractors post prevailing wage rates in a conspicuous place on all public construction sites.
-Prevailing wage rates are set for each individual project, and may vary.
+Prevailing wage rates are set for each individual project.
+Employers are allowed to include any contributions to health insurance premiums or pension plans in the prevailing rate.

-As an employment law specialist, Joseph Sulman has the proven skill and experience to successfully pursue actions on behalf of employees for prevailing wage violations.
+As experienced employment law attorneys, we have the proven skill and experience to successfully pursue actions on behalf of employees for prevailing wage violations.
 Any failure to pay the prevailing wage rate, if proven, entitles the successful employee to three-times the unpaid wages plus reimbursement of reasonable attorneys’ fees.